Anti–money laundering software: Transaction monitoring software

 These software applications effectively monitor bank customer transactions on a daily basis and, using customer historical information and account profile, provide a "whole picture" to the bank management.
 Transaction monitoring can include cash deposits and withdrawals, wire transfers and ACH activity.
-In the bank circles, these applications are known as "AML software".

-Each vendor's software works somewhat differently.
-Some of the modules which should be present in an AML software are:
+Each vendor's software work differently.
+Some of the modules which may be present in an AML software are: